kadefemmdc/MO-IT103-Group16/README.md

 ## Program Details

-The MotorPH Employee App is a Java Swing-based payroll management system developed as part of Computer Programming 2 (CP2) Milestone 1.
-The project converts the previous console-based payroll application into a graphical user interface while maintaining the core payroll logic from CP1.
+The system is a payroll management application for MotorPH that uses CSV files as its primary data source for employee information and attendance records.
+The application provides an interactive graphical user interface that allows users to search employees, process attendance information, and compute payroll details.

-The system allows users to search employees using their employee number and displays employee details including employee name, birthday, position, and hourly rate.
+The system allows users to enter an employee number and retrieve employee information including employee name, birthday, position, and hourly rate.
+Once an employee is selected, the user can choose a payroll cutoff period and compute payroll information based on attendance records.

-The system reads employee information and attendance records from CSV files and computes payroll information based on MotorPH business rules.
-Attendance computation includes a work start time of 8:00 AM, a grace period until 8:10 AM, a one-hour lunch deduction, a work end limit of 5:00 PM, and a maximum daily work limit of 8 hours.
-Overtime is excluded in this milestone implementation.
+The application computes work hours using predefined company attendance rules.
+Working hours begin at 8:00 AM with a grace period until 8:10 AM.
+Login times beyond the grace period are treated as late entries.
+The system also applies a one-hour lunch deduction, limits work hours to a maximum of eight hours per day, and excludes overtime hours beyond the official work schedule.

-The application supports payroll cutoff selection from June to December and computes total hours worked for the selected payroll period.
-Gross pay is calculated using the employee hourly rate, and government deductions including SSS, PhilHealth, Pag-IBIG, and withholding tax are applied based on the combined monthly gross salary during the second cutoff period.
+The payroll computation process calculates the total hours worked for the selected cutoff period and determines the corresponding gross salary using the employee's hourly rate.
+Government deductions including SSS, PhilHealth, Pag-IBIG, and withholding tax are automatically calculated based on payroll rules and applied during payroll processing.

-The system uses validation and exception handling to prevent invalid user inputs and displays user-friendly messages to improve usability and interface interaction.
+The application includes input validation and exception handling to prevent invalid or missing user inputs.
+User-friendly feedback messages are displayed to guide users and improve overall usability and interaction with the system.

 ---